Archives for posts tagged ‘PCB fabrication’

 I don’t usually build as I go, without detailed planning or at least some sketches.
 But one Saturday a few weeks ago I had several hours to myself and I was itching to make some physical progress on the CNC conversion, so I took a quick inventory of my metal stock pile and just started building.

-mounting arm dry fit The mounting arm for the CNC controller box–that physically attaches the box to the mill–is a very simple part with well-defined parameters.
+custom CNC controller box welded steel The mounting arm for the CNC controller box–that physically attaches the box to the mill–is a very simple part with well-defined parameters.
 The controller box has four mounting holes on the back side and the column of the mill is a thick iron casting that can be drilled & tapped basically anywhere.
 I knew approximately where I wanted the box to be, so it was a simple connect-the-dots part design.
 I had a 2′ length of square steel tube and some angle iron, so I started chopping it up and dry-fit it to the back of the controller box.

 I MIG welded it together (still practicing that welding… getting better) and cleaned it up, then primed it with some Rustoleum, then did a quick test fit on the mill.